The binary Goldbach conjecture is also true: Introduction

-Even though the increase of the number of {\it permitted} $h$-tuples within one interval is equal to the decrease of the number of {\it permitted} $h$-tuples within the other interval, the increase of the density of {\it permitted} $h$-tuples within one interval is not equal to the decrease of the density of {\it permitted} $h$-tuples within the other interval.
-This is due to more subintervals of size $p_h$ within the Right interval $I \left [p_k^2+1, \; m_k \right ]_h$ than within the Left interval $I \left [1, \; p_k^2 \right ]_h$, for $k$ large enough.
-The following lemma shows how is the relationship between the density of {\it permitted} $h$-tuples within the Left interval $I \left [1, \; p_k^2 \right ]_h$ and the density of {\it permitted} $h$-tuples within the Right interval $I \left [p_k^2+1, \; m_k \right ]_h$.
-First, a definition:
+Let us consider every partial sum $S_h$ from $h=1$ to $h=k$.
+Although the increase in the number of permitted $h$-tuples within one interval is equal to the decrease in the number of permitted $h$-tuples within the other interval, the increase in the $h$-density within one interval is not equal to the decrease in the $h$-density within the other interval.
+The following lemma gives the relationship between the $h$-density within $I[1, p_k^2]_h$ (denoted by $\delta_h^{ L_k }$) and the $h$-density within $I[p_k^2+1, m_k]_h$ (denoted by $\delta_h^{ R_k }$).
+Recall the notation $\{ \delta_h^{ L_k } \}$ to denote the set of values of $\delta_h^{ L_k }$ for all the combinations of selected remainders in the sequences that form the partial sum $S_h$ (see~\cite[Lemma 7.3]{rgb}); in the same way, we use the notation $\{ \delta_h^{ R_k } \}$ to denote the set of values of $\delta_h^{ R_k }$.